 There is abundant evidence that RF radiation causes genetic effects.
-Taking the relevant exposure parameters into consideration, the evidence on oxidative stress and DNA damage is so massive and consistent that genotoxicity should be considered an established effect - or as a minimum, the evidence is sufficient for immediate decrease of the exposure limits to the lowest possible level.
+Taking the relevant exposure parameters (incl. modulation) into consideration, the evidence on oxidative stress and DNA damage is so massive and consistent that genotoxicity should be considered an established effect - or as a minimum, the evidence is sufficient for immediate application of the precautionary principle, with decrease of the exposure to the lowest possible level according to the ALARA principle (As Low As Reasonably Achievable).